 Dog Training is Simple, as Long as You Change

 Do you want to change or do you want your dog to change when dog training?
-Miami families are often shocked to hear that they must change if they want their dog’s behavior to change.
+Los Angeles California families are often shocked to hear that they must change if they want their dog’s behavior to change.

-Imagine walking unhappily into a psychologist’s office, seeking positive changes in your life because you are discontent with certain circumstances and outcomes.
-The psychologist speaks with you for a few sessions, gets to know you better, analyzes your issues and experiences to get at the root of what is bothering you and why.
-Weeks later, you are elated that your therapist now knows what the problem is, and has valuable information that will help you.
+Imagine walking unhappily into a psychologist’s office, seeking positive healthy changes in your life because you are discontent with certain circumstances and outcomes in your relationships with others.
+The psychologist speaks with you for a few sessions, gets to know you better, analyzes your issues and experiences to get at the root of what and why something is bothering you.
+Weeks later, you are elated that your therapist now knows what the problem is, and has valuable information that will help you to “fix” the problem.
 He/she lays out their plan for you and the course of action you must take in order for you to be happier and to achieve the change you so desperately desire.
 However, after hearing what the therapist has to say, you realize that his/her suggestions require you to change your routines, schedule, actions, thoughts, environment, responses and habits.
-However, you are set in your ways, unwilling or uninterested in changing!
+However, you are set in your ways, unwilling or uninterested in changing.
 You simply want everyone else to change, not you.
 Sigh!
 In this scenario, how much lasting positive change will occur?

 The above anecdote is analogous to dog training and behavior modification.
 A Certified Dog Behavior Consultant (CDBC) and Certified Professional Dog Trainer (CPDT) is with your pup for a very small amount of time in comparison to you, your family and staff.
 So it is imperative that you and the people who interact with your pup the most change and understand how to behave and what is needed to be done to create the change you are looking for in your dog.
-A trainer can teach a dog new behaviors and tricks however if the pet parent does not practice these on a regular basis, with the three C’s in mind -clear, concise and consistent – the dog will soon regress or not learn what the trainer taught or what is desired of them.
+A trainer can teach a dog new operant behaviors and tricks and work desensitization and counter conditioning (D/CC) behavior modification techniques with you and your dog however if the pet parent does not practice these on a regular basis, with the three C’s in mind -clear, concise and consistent – the dog will soon regress or not learn what the trainer taught, modified or practice what is desired of them.

 This is why we mention many times to pet parents that dog training and behavior modification success and lasting results are contingent upon pet parents’ compliance and practice.
 If we want to change our dog’s behavior we must change our behavior first.
 So how do we change a dog’s behavior?